mars-sim/mars-sim/README.md

 first human landing in near future.
 Early explorers of Mars will come face-to-face with insurmountable challenges.

-The first generations human explorers will not explore long distances from their habitat but within a region being called an "Exploration Zone", say, within 100 km of their landing.
-Many mission planning activities would have been taken place prior to their arrival to first identify all the Science and Resource Region of Interests (ROIs). mars-sim is modeled to simulate the exploration of Mars within a decade after the first landing when humanity may shift into high gears with the effort of making Mars the second home.
+In the first decade immediately after the human landing, the major theme would be exploration of Mars.
+Initially, human explorers would not explore great distances away from their habitats until rover technologies that they would rely upon for long excursion has been proven to be reliable.
+They would travel within a region called an Exploration Zone (EZ), say, within 100 km of their landing.
+On top of that, mission planner would designate many interesting Region of Interests (ROIs) for both scientific investigation and resource extraction.

+In the second decade, as the human aspiration to become multi-planetary remain unwavering, it would begins shifting into high gear with constructing long-term, sustainable settlements.
+They would chart out clear pathways to address questions such as: (1) Given the reliability and the technology readiness level of the existing hardware, what is the likelihood that the effort in settling Mars will not end with a boom and would even pay off in the long run ?
+(2) What efforts does it take to make humans more adaptable to Mars so that it would become the second home for humanity?
+(3) What kind of partnership between governmental entities and corporations should establish in further funding the settlement of Mars until it becomes self-sustainable ?

 ## Mars Direct Mission Plan